Biographies Characteristics Analysis

 Literature

-"for the rigorous skill with which he develops the traditions of Russian classical prose"
+"for the strict mastery with which he develops the traditions of Russian classical prose"

-Born in Russia, lived in France since 1920, had no citizenship.
+Born in Russia, since 1920 he lived in France, had no citizenship.

 Physiology and medicine